unfoldingWord/tx-dev/README.md

 ### In terminal tab 7:

-* Displays the network status of the tx-net Docker network so you can verify all services above are running (see next section *Docker check*)
+* Waits for all the containers to start up.
+If one isn't starting, check its tab.
+* Once all containers have started, shows the rq info on how many workers have been created (should be 3)
-* Puts you in the tx-dev/tests directory so you can run some python scripts to simulate generating HTML and PDF content
+* Puts you in the tx-dev/tests directory so you can run some python scripts to simulate generating HTML and PDF content in the tx-net Docker network

 ## Docker check

-You should make sure that all these docker processes are communicating properly.
+While terminal tab 7 above should check a few things for you (e.g. all containers running; # of workers is 3), you should make sure that all these docker processes are communicating properly.
 You can do this by running the following:

-### In terminal tab 7:
+### In another terminal on your machine run:

 1. `docker network ls`
 	Should see something like: